ethanjli/liquid-handling-robotics/docs/source/design/messages/core.rst

 - **Semantics**: READ/WRITE

   - **WRITE+READ command**: If payload is provided in the command, the peripheral uses it to set the internal variable named by the Echo channel to the payload's value, and then the peripheral sends a READ response.
-  - **READ command**: If payload is empty in the command, the peripheral simply sends a READ response.
   - **READ response**: The peripheral sends a response on the Echo channel with the latest value of the internal variable named by the Echo channel.

 .. _echo: